The “Magical Decentralization Fallacy”

 Sure, Facebook is far from perfect—it has been deeply negligent, and I’ve been working to address this from mid-2016, when I made online misinformation my focus.
 But at least it can do something to improve the situation.
 There may be much less that one can do with decentralized systems.

-Consider another form of decentralization that seeks to avoid governance.
+Consider another form of decentralization that seeks to avoid human governance—blockchain based cryptocurrencies like Bitcoin.
 Bitcoin was used by Russian agents to “avoid direct relationships with traditional financial institutions”—because traditional institutions are mandated by governance requirements to know details about their customers.

 A decentralized system was used to avoid oversight and governance—in order to covertly fund the manipulation of voters.
 This doesn’t mean bitcoin or decentralization is evil—but it’s clear that it isn’t always good.